hengshuaiyao/HengshuaiYao.github.io/README.md

 In 2014, I was working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

-When doing my Ph.D at University of Alberta (2008--2014), I was working on Reinforcement Learning, Reinforcement Ranking and Web Search.
+From 2008 to 2014, I was studying my Ph.D at University of Alberta, working on Reinforcement Learning, Reinforcement Ranking and Web Search.

 ## Research